test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- how to measure software delivery performance?
+-
 - (advance fragment)
-- speed

-next -> 4 keys
+next -> speed and stability
 ___

   <Blockquote><h3>how to measure software delivery performance?</h3></Blockquote>
   <img class="r-stretch" data-src="resources/software-delivery-performance.png" alt="software-delivery-performance"/>
   <h4><b>(these are the 4 key metrics) <!-- .element: style="color:maroon; font-size:70%" --></b></h4>

+notes:

-notes: these are the 4 key metrics
+- these are the 4 key metrics

-next -> likert-type scales
+next -> how are they measured?
 ___

 ### likert-type scale clusters